SuhaniKapasiya/digiprod_task_flutter/README.md

 Fields: name, description, image

 APK
-You can download the APK for this project here.
+You can download the APK for this project here : https://drive.google.com/file/d/17h7z1GCufh3GwJaF2Inx0WaoJUALQjo1/view

 Troubleshooting
 If you encounter any issues, please refer to the official Flutter documentation here or the Appwrite setup guide here.